Latch/openkit/documentation/user_kit.md

 	In case of an error, the API will return the following error responses:

-	* `400 Bad Request`: missing parameters or invalid door UUIDs.
+	* `400 Bad Request`: missing/invalid parameters or invalid door UUIDs.

 		⇒ Check all the parameters are correct and check all the given doors are valid.